When Should I Start Using A Lifting Belt? 3.0

 A typical double-prong belt

 I won't name names due to how hilarious this was.
-But you get the point.
-A single-prong next to guarantees you aren't going to be writhing around on the floor trying to escape the thing and a double-prong means you could get stuck.
+A single-prong all but guarantees you aren't going to be writhing around on the floor trying to escape it.

 Some people love a double-prong so if you get the chance give one a go.